We’ve all pulled a Christmas cracker with the family over a Christmas dinner before, but where did this tradition come from?

-It’s not because the joke writers don’t have a sense of humour, but rather because that’s what people love and expect from a cracker.
+It’s not because the joke writers don’t have a sense of humor, but rather because that’s what people love and expect from a cracker.

 The jokes are intentionally bad so that all the family can understand them, and laugh at how stupid the joke is, rather than laughing at the person reading them, it’s the best way to keep anyone from being singled out.

 Well, that’s all folks!
 But before you go, let us know what the best/worst joke you’ve had from a cracker, and what your favorite gift is you’ve received.

 For me, I was lucky to receive a small Christmas bear, with a hat & scarf – they were posh crackers!